campus-explorer/aws-credentials-js/README.md

 ### useProfile()

 Loads the profile's credential into the enviornment and the global credentials settings for the AWS SDK.
+You need to pass your copy of the AWS object.

     useProfile({
+        profile,
+        AWS,
+        {
             /* ... same options as getProfileCredentials() */
+        }
     })